-(1) Tax fees for fiscal year 2010 were for the tax services provided in connection with the Company's acquisition of Lifecore Biomedical, Inc.
+(1) Tax fees for fiscal year 2012 were for the services provided in connection with the Company's acquisition of GreenLine Holding Company.

-Audit Fees were for professional services rendered for the integrated audit of the Company's annual financial statements and internal controls over financial reporting, as required by Section 404 of the Sarbanes-Oxley Act of 2002, for the review of the Company's interim financial statements included in the Company's Forms 10-Q, and for assistance with and review of documents filed by the Company with the SEC
+Audit Fees were for professional services rendered for the integrated audit of the Company's annual financial statements and internal controls over financial reporting, as required by Section 404 of the Sarbanes-Oxley Act of 2002, for the review of the Company's interim financial statements included in the Company's Quarterly Reports on Form 10-Q, and for assistance with and review of documents filed by the Company with the SEC.